thkodin/pool-ball-tracking/README.md

 This step was quite simple.
 For our initial test, we setup a single camera to view the entire pool table.
 We manually marked four corners of the pool table (top left, top right, bottom right, bottom left), and fed those points to `cv2.getPerspectiveTransform` to estimate the 2D homography (requires 8 points - each corner we mark gets us a pair of points, so 4 corners = 2 x 4 = 8 points).
 Then, we do `cv2.warpPerspective` to apply the homography to the image, which gets us the top or bird's eye view.

-We extend this to the stitched view of two cameras instead of just one in Task 4.
+We extend this to the stitched view of two cameras instead of just one in Task 4 (see figure in that section).

 ### Task 4